SMaitriya/Portfolio/src/content/work/imcas.md

 ---

 <br>

-This internship marked the completion of my Bachelor's degree in Software Development.
-I collaborated closely with UX designers, translating Figma designs into functional code.
+During this internship I collaborated closely with UX designers, translating Figma designs into functional code.

 I worked in an international company that organizes congresses worldwide.
 My main task was to rebuild their website, making it more modern, user-friendly, and responsive.